py5coding/py5book/content/processing_mode.md

 ### 3. Use `callPython()` Method

 Use `callPython()` in your Sketch to make Python calls from Java.
 Remember to cast the returned `java.lang.Object` to the appropriate class.
+Consider checking the type before casting the object.

 If your call to Python involves complex or time-consuming computation, you may want to use `callPython()` in a separate thread.
 However, if you do use this feature in a separate thread, the Python code should not use any of py5's drawing functions.
 The Processing Library is not threadsafe and bugs can be hard to track down.